ACADEMIC ADVISING FOR

 5) Bring the signed and stamped form back to the Registrar.

-I look forward to the opportunity to help you navigate your Hunter Accounting Education Experience!
+We look forward to the opportunity to help you navigate your Hunter Accounting Education Experience!

 Kevin Sachs, Ph.D.

-Lecturer – Doctoral Schedule in Accounting and Academic Adviser – B.S.
+Academic Advisors – B.S.
 Program in Accounting